Menu

 Move directly to: Practical information / Local culture

-The country has seen political and social changes, which requires us to operate in a way to respect the norms and values while making the tour a worthwhile experience for our guests where they feel most welcome.
-The frequently asked questions below for our guests with respect to Afghanistan’s Ministry of Information and Culture recommendations for international tourists.
-These will help you be prepared and have a wonderful tour in Afghanistan
+The country has seen political and social shifts, which requires us to operate in a way that respects the local norms and values while ensuring that our guests have a worthwhile and welcoming experience.
+Below are answers to the questions most frequently asked by our guests, based on the Afghanistan’s Ministry of Information and Culture’s recommendations for international tourists.
+These will help you prepare to have a wonderful tour in Afghanistan

 Your trip